 The term "fake news" became mainstream during the 2016 US election campaign when hundreds of websites published falsified or heavily biased stories – many of them in the pursuit of capitalising on social media advertising revenue.

-The “fake news” term, popularised by the US President Donald Trump, is so prevalent now that it is hard to believe that just a few years ago the term was barely used.
-Along with the increase of fake news, however, we have also witnessed the increase in the usage of the 'post-truth' term, with the Oxford Dictionaries declaring the 'post-truth' to be its international word of the year in 2016.
-The 'post-truth' as a concept is defined as ‘relating to or denoting circumstances in which objective facts are less influential in shaping public opinion than what appeals to emotion and personal belief’.
+The term “fake news”, popularised by US President Donald Trump, is so prevalent now that it is hard to believe that just a few years ago the term was barely used.
+Along with the increase of fake news, however, we have also witnessed the increase in the usage of the term 'post-truth', with the Oxford Dictionaries declaring 'post-truth' to be its international word of the year in 2016.
+'Post-truth' as a concept is defined as ‘relating to or denoting circumstances in which objective facts are less influential in shaping public opinion than what appeals to emotion and personal belief’.